Conservation at Westonbirt Arboretum

 “Growing threatened species in collections like Westonbirt is an essential ‘insurance policy’ for these trees.
 By caring for threatened trees in the arboretum collection, we can learn more about them, as well as make material available for research and, where applicable, for plant re-introductions.”

-Dan Crowley, Tree Conservation Manager, Westonbirt
+Dan Crowley, Curator, Westonbirt

 Alongside other Forestry England arboreta, including Bedgebury National Pinetum and Forest, we are studying the trees in our collections and sharing our knowledge and experience with botanic collections around the world.